ailrk/markdowndb.macro/README.md

 ### How to use
 ##### runtime mode and static mode
-There are two modes to build markdown db -- `runtime mode` and `static mode`.
+There are two modes to build a markdown db -- `runtime mode` and `static mode`.
-In `runtime mode` all markdowns are sent to the client in the first connection; But `static mode` only header information is sent, markdown content will be wrapped in a promise and resolve when needed.
+In `runtime mode` all markdowns are sent to the client in the first connection; In `static mode` only header information is sent, markdown content will be wrapped in a promise and resolve when needed.

 Assume you have this directory hierachy:
 ```